joindar32/SparkML-Streaming/README.md

 To run the notebooks, ensure you have Apache Spark and PySpark installed.

 1. Clone the repository.
+2. Download the dataset from [this link](https://www.kaggle.com/datasets/iabhishekofficial/mobile-price-classification)
-2. Open the notebooks in Jupyter Notebook or JupyterLab.
+3. Open the notebooks in Jupyter Notebook or JupyterLab.
-3. Follow the instructions in each notebook.
+4. Follow the instructions in each notebook.

 ## Technologies Used